TIPA was founded to create

 Just like an orange peel, so nature won’t even notice we’re here

-When discarded, the orange peel decomposes and leaves no toxic residue; the compost left behind can be used for plant growth.
+When discarded, the orange peel decomposes and leaves no toxic residue; the compost left behind can be used as fertilizer for plant growth.
 100% of the orange peel returns to nature.

-TIPA’s vision is that flexible packaging will have the same end-of-life organic waste has, yet also offer consumers and brands the same durability and shelf-life they have come to expect of ordinary, conventional plastics.
+TIPA’s vision is for flexible packaging to have the same end-of-life organic matter has, while also offering consumers and brands the same durability, transparency and shelf life they have come to expect from conventional plastics.

-Yet bio-degradable and compostable packaging can only succeed if it has the same protective functionality as any equivalent “ordinary” plastic package – act as a barrier between food and the environment.
-It should also seamlessly fit into today’s manufacturing practices.
-This is the flexible packaging TIPA’s invention is creating.
+Yet, compostable packaging can only succeed if it has all the same specifications and performance specifications provided by conventional plastic packaging.
+In addition, compostable packaging should also seamlessly fit into today’s ease of logistics and scalable manufacturing practices.
+This is the flexible packaging TIPA’s invention has created.

-We know a lot of consumers share our vision and desire the satisfaction of knowing that the compostable packaging they use can go back to nature; this benefits both consumer brands, and the environment.
+We know a lot of consumers share our vision and desire the satisfaction of knowing the flexible packaging they are using can return directly back to nature, benefitting both consumer brands and the environment, as well as incentivizing corporate social responsibility.

 The Flexible Packaging Challenge